 Free format tagged values are only significant if present and if the value isn't an empty String.
 When the value must follow some sort of format, that is explicitly stated.
 In this case, there is the chance that the value is invalid.
 If the value is invalid, no assumptions are made; the generator will trace the problem and ignore the tagged value.

 D.1.1.
 Class tagged values

-To make the tag definitions applicable to a C++ class available we apply the cppClass stereotype to it constructor true - generates a default constructor for the class.
+To make the tag definitions applicable to a C++ class available we apply the cppClass stereotype to it.